 This travel itinerary will guide you through the top attractions in Guangzhou, one of Southern China’s most dynamic and captivating cities.
 I visited Guangzhou for the first time in the Summer of 2024, and I am ready to share with you the best tips and things to see in this amazing, lively city!

-If this is your first time in China, check out my China Travel Guide for First-timers!
-It’s packed with tips and tricks to avoid those last-minute emergencies!
+If this is your first time in China, check my tips-packed China Travel Guide for first-timers! 🇨🇳

 This article may contain affiliate links.
 I may be paid a small commission at no extra cost by purchasing through one of the links.